sky-uk/nemo/README.md

 # Congratulations!
 You found Nemo!

 This project is for rendering form elements and validating user input.
-It supports a particular data structure, defined [here](https://git.bskyb.com/kim.westley/nemo/wikis/data-structure)

 It will NOT:
 - Render labels for elements
-- Render help text/tool tips for elements
+- Fetch any data
 - Submit the form
-- Fetch any data
-- Ensure that validation codes/rules are unique see [here](https://git.bskyb.com/kim.westley/nemo/wikis/unique-codes) for more info.

 ## Getting Started